 Alcohol is a readily available depressant drink which, is defined by the characteristic of being a fermented beverage contains ethanol.
 Due to easily accessible nature of alcohol it is also one of the substances of which the most people are addicted to only second to caffeine and sugar.
-However, unlike sugar and caffeine alcohol (more specifically ethanol) is a toxin to the body and has negative effects when ingested and behaves like a drug from the view that after a prolonged abuse of the substance withdrawal symptoms occur.
+However, unlike sugar and caffeine alcohol (more specifically ethanol) is a toxin to the body and has negative effects when ingested and behaves like a drug from the view that after a prolonged abuse of the substance, alcohol withdrawal syndrome and withdrawal symptoms occur.
 But what are the alcohol withdrawal symptoms?
 Well here are the ones that you should watch out for.

 - Tremors – a sometimes subtle or violent shaking of the extremities caused by the lack of alcohol which the body has been accustomed to and dependent to function; this is called a physiological tremor i.e. its due to a sudden and extreme change and is usually temporary.
 However, it in cases of extreme alcoholism the tremors can be caused by damage of the motor neurons caused by ethanol overdose.
 The tremors may go away by themselves or remain in the case of neuron damage.